Troon-Technologies-LLC/TriQuetaSmartContract/README.md

 [see Documentation](docs/Technical_Document_TriQueta.md)

-## Technical Documentation of NFTContract (For more technical details please use this link)
+## Technical Documentation of TriQuetaNFTContract (For more technical details please use this link)

 [see Documentation](docs/Technical_Document.md)